ENI6M4/Socialism/README.md

 <br><a href="https://vimeo.com/277492186"> -- Lobbying </a>
 <br><a href="https://i.redd.it/ngcyuj464qr31.jpg"> -- Corporatism </a>
 <br><a href="https://www.youtube.com/playlist?list=PLIuVy5356xnj9FzkYSW2yB_Bg5wTZzCDM"> -- Corruption </a>
+<br><a href="https://www.rebelnews.ie/2020/07/21/tendency-rate-profit-fall/"> -- Tendency For Rate of Profit to Fall </a>
+<br><a href="https://graphitepublications.com/collectively-learned-individualism/"> -- Individualism vs Collectivism </a>
 <br><a href="https://www.youtube.com/playlist?list=PLIuVy5356xngYjP604681TbMwqwPdbn-B"> -- Education For the Right </a>
 <br><a href="https://player.fm/series/the-blindboy-podcast/abstract-art-and-the-cia"> -- Blindboy podcast: Abstract Art and the CIA </a>
 <br><a href="https://github.com/chobeat/awesome-critical-tech-reading-list"> -- Critical Tech Reading List </a>